lilahagen/essays/OTHELLO.md

 .ve-media https://www.youtube.com/watch?v=LFaUBvt2nPY autoplay start=126 end=180

-  *<p style="color:hotpink; background-color:lavenderblush">* The willow song is an Elizabethan folk song, originally published in 1583 in a book of lute music.
+  *<p style="color:thistle; background-color:snow">* The willow song is an Elizabethan folk song, originally published in 1583 in a book of lute music.
 The original song was about a man who dies because of his lover's betrayal, but Shakespeare changed the victim of the song from a man to a woman.

 Prithee hie thee!
 He’ll come anon. </br>